-Do not take this medicine during the last three months of pregnancy.
+Do not take this medicine during the first 6 months of pregnancy, except on doctor's advice.
+Do not use during the last three months of pregnancy.
 Use of this medicine during the last three months of pregnancy may affect your baby and may delay labour and birth.

 Do not breastfeed if you are taking this medicine.
 The active ingredient in Viclofen Tablets passes into breast milk and there is a possibility that your baby may be affected.

 Viclofen Tablets should not be taken by children.